augustinh22/msc_markdown/source/02_Theory.md

 A first step is often to reduce the dimensionality of the data in a meaningful way, this can be done by employing various classification techniques, calculating indexes (e.g. greenness index, \ac{NDVI}, \ac{NDWI}, \ac{NDSI}, \ac{NDBI}}), or computing aggregative statistics over the temporal stack.

+Much analysis in remote sensing was previously limited to manually selected, hopefully representative images for the purpose of a given study.
+In terms of detecting changes, bi-temporal change analysis was commonly employed, due to the prohibitive cost of images, and limited technological tools and hardware to handle, store and process large data.

+Access to images is no longer a limiting factor, and transferability of existing methods to multiple images at the same place, different seasonal conditions, different geographic locations, etc. has become increasingly important.
+This was not only for the sake of efficiency, but for reliability and comparability of results.

 - indicator vs. evidence
 Information derived from \ac{EO} data are based on images that have been somehow semantically enriched or classified, which, even if automated and validated, always includes subjective decisions.
 They are categorically different from other statistical measures, such as population counts, disease prevalence rates, \ac{GDP}, etc.  \ac{EO}-based indicators can serve as spatially explicit evidence to support these already identified indicators.